 Photograph: Kevin Fitzsimons.

 In addition to producing some incredibly beautiful and evocative textiles, Claire is an author and instructor.
-Several of her books as well as her workshop, Exploring Fiber Reactive Dyes, are available from Galli Publishing.
+Here book series as well as workshop, Exploring Fiber Reactive Dyes, are available from Galli Publishing.